laristra/portage/README.md

 remapping - between meshes, between particles, or between meshes and particles - in computational physics applications.
-Remapping is facilitated through the use of user-supplied _wrappers_ around meshes/particle swarms with their data, and is broken into three phases that operate on the wrappers corresponding to the original remapped mesh/particles: _search_ for intersection candidates, calculate the _intersection_ with candidates, then _interpolate_ the results onto the new mesh or particle swarm.
+Remapping is facilitated through the use of user-supplied _wrappers_ around meshes/particle swarms with their data.
+The remap algorithm is organized in three phases operating on the wrappers corresponding to the original mesh/particles: _search_ for intersection candidates, calculate the _intersection_ with candidates, then _interpolate_ the results onto the new mesh or particle swarm.
 Algorithms for each of the phases can be customized (e.g. order of accuracy of the